Launceston Show Team

 We welcome you again to the largest event in Launceston.

-On 31st July, our Showfield at Kennards House will be buzzing with activity, flags, colour and bunting, there will be buttonholes and bowler hats, carrying on the tradition of our 134 years.
+On 30th July, our Showfield at Kennards House will be buzzing with activity, flags, colour and bunting, there will be buttonholes and bowler hats, carrying on the tradition of our 135years.

 The livestock will be arriving early with prize winning cattle and sheep, not forgetting the prestigious horse section, all of them prepared and manicured hoping to take a trophy home.
 Always a sight I love personally, seeing the trophies gleaming on the table then handed over to the smiles of the well deserved winners.